Glyphosate is one of the most common pesticides in the United States and is used in agriculture to maintain our food supply.

-If you have experienced health issues associated with Glyphosate, you may have a reason for a lawsuit against Bayer.
+If you have experienced health issues associated with Glyphosate, then you may have a strong reason for a product liability lawsuit against Bayer.

 Bayer may be liable for your illness through residue exposure by not labeling foods containing Glyphosate to be damaging to human health.

-To hold the company accountable, you need to prove two key elements.
+To hold the company accountable, you need to prove some key elements.

 - Second, you will need medical proof of a diagnosis of any of the cancers that Glyphosate causes or any other health issues that may be linked to Glyphosate.